jlonsdale/CV/README.md

 Multivariable Calculus, Determinants and Matrices, Differential Equations, Legendre Functions, Fourier Analysis and Group Theory.

+Relevant courses
-Mathematical Methods I, II and III
+- Mathematical Methods I, II and III
-Solid State Physics
+- Solid State Physics

 *note to self attach grade transript.

-#### Communication and Teamwork skills
+#### Communication and Teamwork Skills

-Developing Effecting Communications I and II

-I have worked in small and large groups for numerous highly specialised projects.
-For example, building a phased array antenna, operating and taking reading from a scanning tunneling microscope and various electronics projects.
+I have worked in small and large groups for numerous highly specialized projects throughout my degree.
+For example, building a phased array antenna, operating and taking readings from a scanning tunneling microscope and various electronics projects.

-During my projects I obtained experience with project management, data analysis using Python, utilizing group members strengths, meeting deadlines, delegating work among the team as well as picking up and applying new skills quickly for a project.
+During my projects I obtained experience with project management, data analysis using Python, utilizing group members strengths, meeting deadlines, delegating work among the team as well as picking up and applying new skills quickly.

+During my second year at university I volunteered as a tutor teaching GCSE Physics and Mathematics to 15-16 year olds at NCS.
+This gave me experience in explaining complicated concepts in easy-to-understand ways.

+Relevant courses
+- Labratory I, II and III
+- Final Year Group Project
+- Developing Effective Communications I and II

 ## Education